-Yazz Ahmed is a British Bahraini trumpet and flugelhorn player.
+Yazz Ahmed is a British-Bahraini trumpet and flugelhorn player.

-Her music, through which she seeks to blur the lines between jazz, electronic sound design and the music of her mixed heritage, has been described as ‘psychedelic Arabic jazz, intoxicating and compelling’.
+Yazz Ahmed is a British-Bahraini trumpet player and composer who seeks to blur the lines between jazz, electronic sound design, bringing together the sounds of her mixed heritage.
+Her music has been described as ‘psychedelic Arabic jazz, intoxicating and compelling’.

 In 2012, Yazz represented Bahrain in London’s Cultural Olympiad, joining renowned musicians from the Arabian Gulf in collaboration with Transglobal Underground.
 This project, In Transit, was supported by the British Council and was performed in Dubai and London.

 Yazz was awarded a jazz fellowship from Birmingham Jazzlines in 2014, who supported her during the course of a year in writing a major new suite, Alhaan al Siduri, premiered in October 2015 at the CBSO Centre, Birmingham.
 One year later the second performance marked Yazz’s debut in her paternal homeland at the Bahrain International Music Festival.